tatuylonen/wiktextract/README.md

 This is a utility and Python package for for extracing data from Wiktionary.

 **Currently working on this, and the repository may be broken on some days.
-New release with major changes expected in September 2020.
+New release with major changes expected in <del>September</del> October 2020.
 This has gotten significantly delayed, and I apologize, but now I'm finally able to work on this almost full-time.
 I'm trying to make this expand templates and Lua macros, as producing a high-quality result without them